1. What is New Hampshire Foreign LLC Registration?

 A) New Hampshire state taxes

-Once registered, a foreign LLC operating in New Hampshire may be subject to applicable state tax obligations depending on its business activity and federal tax classification.
+Once registered, a Foreign LLC operating in New Hampshire may be subject to applicable state tax obligations depending on its business activity and federal tax classification.
 Common tax responsibilities may include:

 - Business Profits Tax (BPT) for LLCs earning income from New Hampshire sources